angristan/docker-riot/README.md

 Besides manual updates, the images are automatically rebuilt every week to make sure all softwares in the images are up-to-date.

+**I won't update this image anymore.
+Feel free to open PRs or to fork the repo.**

 ## Features

 Note: Riot is not a server.
 This image only builds static ressources and serves them with Nginx.